 Made in the a Flamboyant Gothic style (15th century), visitors will notice the fine detail of the sculptures.
 On the tympanum at the top of the gate, the martyrdom of Saint Lawrence is evoked, seen lying on the grill surrounded by his executioners.
 To the left of the gate, the Virgin presents Christ to the Magi.

-The south facade (under construction until 2017)
+The south facade (under renovation for an indefinite period)

 The entrance doors date back to the Romanesque period, while the doorsways were completed in a Gothic style.
 The tympanums evoke the Death of the Virgin, the Assumption and Coronation.
 The central pillar represents King Solomon on his throne.
 On each side of the doors stand the statues of the Church and of the Synagogue.
 To the left, the church supports the triumphant Cross.
 To the right, the Synagogue, weakened, holds the Tables of the Law and is blindfolded.
 Both statues are considered masterpieces of Gothic art.

 The main nave is 118 meters long, built in the 13th century in record time.
 The building strikes the visitor by its harmonious proportions.
 The arch rises to 31 meters, which gives the impression of a smaller vertical reach than that in other Gothic cathedrals of northern France.

 Under the choir is the crypt, a remnant of the previous cathedral (accessible during guided tours only).
 The Bysantine style paintings that adorn the choir date from the 19th century.

 Jesus on the Mount of Olives, Jerusalem (15th century) is represented in the left transept.
 In front, the baptismal font is in a flamboyant Gothic style.
 The windows date from the 13th and 14th centuries.